MiraKarate/Caht/README.md

 + The app must be able to read the user’s location data.
 + Location data must be sent via the chat in a map view.
 + The chat interface and functionality must be created using the Gifted Chat library.
 + The app’s codebase must contain comments.

+## Set Up and Installation